json-bateman/watchma/README.md

 Ok maybe this is a specific me problem, but if it's not, that's why I made this site, hopefully to make the process of picking a movie more fun, as of now it's a basic voting system with lobbies.
 But if I'm feeling ambitious I'd like to make this jackbox style one day.

+The voting system is influenced by the young CGP Grey.
+[Everyone Should Vote More Than Once](https://www.youtube.com/watch?v=orybDrUj4vA)

 ## Dev Setup

 ### For this to work you must have 5 things installed and in your `$PATH`